amattu2/CARFAX-Wrapper/README.md

 ### write
 #### Usage
 Write a single record to the export file.
+Please Note: **This function DOES NOT validate field values.
+It only writes what was provided.** Your implementation of the class will need to validate Repair Order field values. **This ONLY ensures that the field is present in the array.**

 ```PHP
 $success = $wrapper->write([